hakobera/nvmw/README.md

     Example:
-      nvmw install v0.6.0          Install a specific version number nvmw use v0.6.0              Use the specific version nvmw install iojs/v1.0.2     Install a specific version number of io.js nvmw use iojs/v1.0.2         Use the specific version of io.js
+      nvmw install v0.6.0          Install a specific version number nvmw use v0.6.0              Use the specific version nvmw install iojs            Install the latest version of io.js nvmw install iojs-v1.0.2     Install a specific version number of io.js nvmw use iojs-v1.0.2         Use the specific version of io.js

       nvmw install v0.10.35 x86    Install a 32-bit version